Electric Shock

 Electrical Burns

-Current flow though the body can also burn body tissue.
+Current flow through the body can also burn body tissue.
 Electrical burns differ from thermal burns as they are usually internal, below the surface of the skin.
 This is especially severe when vital internal organs are damaged.

 Electrical Flashover (Arc Flash)

-A large proportion injuries sustained from electrical accidents are due to flashover rather than current flow through the body.
+A large proportion of injuries sustained from electrical accidents are due to flashover rather than current flow through the body.
 Electrical flashover is most often caused by accidentally creating a short circuit between two conductors, such as dropping a tool on a live bus bar.
 Being in the proximity of a flashover is extremely dangerous.
-The temperature of an arc can reach 19,000 °C, resulting in severe burn injuries.
+The temperature of an arc can reach around 19,000 °C, resulting in severe burn injuries.
 Hearing can be damaged from the resulting shock wave and the high intensity ultraviolet radiation can damage eyesight.

 Number of deaths